Week 2 - Structuring Data Pipelines

 Assignment: Refactoring to a Clean Pipeline

-In Chapter 4, you learned when to use functions vs classes.
-In Chapter 5, you saw how dataclasses give structure to your data.
+In OOP vs Functional Programming, you learned when to use functions vs classes.
+In Dataclasses for Data Objects, you saw how dataclasses give structure to your data.
 Now you'll focus on how to make functions work together, a technique called functional composition.

 The core idea is simple: build complex pipelines by chaining small, focused functions.
 Each function takes data in, transforms it, and passes it along.
 Like an assembly line in a factory.

 This is one of the most important patterns in data engineering.
-Master it, and your pipelines will be readable, testable, and easy to extend.
+Get the hang of it, and your pipelines become readable, testable, and easy to extend.

 The "Pyramid of Doom" vs The Pipeline

-In Week 1, you might have written code like this:
+In Week 1, you might have written code like this (the function names are placeholders for illustration):

 # Hard to read!